rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-12-1f5e930b609862d2-report-of-the-high-level-committee-on-conflict-of-interest-disclosures-and-relat.md

 stocks: []
 tags:
 - conflict-of-interest
+- corporate-governance
-- disclosures
+- disclosure
-- governance
+- regulatory-framework
 - sebi-officials
-- regulatory-framework
 - transparency
 title: Report of the High Level Committee on Conflict of Interest, Disclosures and related matters in respect of Members and Officials of SEBI